yeoman/yeoman.io/app/authoring/composability.md

 `require.resolve()` returns the path from where Node.js would load the provided module.

+Note: If you need to pass `arguments` to a Generator based on a version of `yeoman-generator` older than 1.0, you can do that by providing an `Array` as the `options.arguments` key.

 Even though it is not an encouraged practice, you can also pass a generator namespace to `composeWith`.
 In that case, Yeoman will try to find that generator installed as a `peerDependencies` or globally on the end user system.

 ```js